 - Starting in mid-October, you can utilize the Florida Family Portal to access your student's scores from FSA, EOC, and FAST assessments.

-Log in to the Focus Parent Portal
+First, log in to the Focus Parent Portal

 Common Questions & Answers